AndyHoang/AndyHoang.github.io/docs/blog/tech/2023-03-03-when-no-mean-yes.md

 **The aim is to prevent misunderstandings caused by language differences.**

-In that room, Saying NO or YES usually need to follow up with clarifications, questions, also rephrasing to provide a better meeting notes and agreements
+In that room, Saying NO or YES usually need to follow up with clarifications, questions, also rephrasing to provide a better meeting notes and agreements.
 > Let's talk about meeting notes sometimes later

 ## My Thought

-I've been reading the book [No Rules Rules: Netflix and the Culture of Reinvention](https://www.amazon.com/No-Rules-Netflix-Culture-Reinvention/dp/1984877860), watching Chinese kung fu movies, it is common for characters to use the phrase "fight poison with poison" (kill fire with fire)
+I've been reading the book [No Rules Rules: Netflix and the Culture of Reinvention](https://www.amazon.com/No-Rules-Netflix-Culture-Reinvention/dp/1984877860), watching Chinese kung-fu movies where it is common for characters to use the phrase "fight poison with poison" (kill fire with fire).

 These have led me to contemplate that something that appears negative can potentially have a positive outcome.

-What you think?
+What do you think?